Deep Reinforcement Learning integration

 , andlog_interval

-are specified there.Sequential / curriculum learning can be implemented by adding a valid model path to the
+are passed here.Sequential / curriculum learning is supported by providing a path to a previously trained model using the

 model